 Please send work in Religious Studies if you are studying this subject to A-level (or equivalent).
-If you cannot submit samples of work in Religious Studies, please submit work in a related area.
+If you cannot submit a sample of work in Religious Studies, please submit work in a related area.
 If you do not have such written work available, please contact the Tutor for Admissions at your first choice or allocated college, and they will suggest essay topics or alternative work.

 Please ensure that work is not overly long but conforms as far as possible to the published guidelines on the submission of written work, as tutors want to evaluate the succinctness and pertinence of your work.
 If you have any questions, please contact your first choice or allocated college, or email the undergraduate admissions coordinator Professor William Wood at email@example.com.

 For more information, and to download a cover sheet, please see our further guidance on the submission of written work.

 What are tutors looking for?

 Tutors are primarily interested in previous academic achievements as demonstrated, for example, by GCSE or other examination results, and in the quality of submitted written work, but may also take other information on your UCAS application into account (such as your personal statement and reference).
 Personal statements should focus on your academic reasons for wishing to study Theology and Religion; references should comment primarily on academic performance.